kyma-project/telemetry-manager/docs/user/03-traces.md

 Remedy:

-- Option 1: Increase maximum backend ingestion rate.
+- Option 1: Increase the maximum backend ingestion rate.
 For example, by scaling out the SAP Cloud Logging instances.

-- Option 3: Reduce emitted spans in your applications.
+- Option 2: Reduce the emitted spans in your applications.

 ### Gateway Throttling